mrsimoes/hlnsync/README.md

 _lnsync_ provides unidirectional sync-by-rename of local directories with support for hard links, but with no copying or deleting file data.

-Files are identified by content, by file hash.
-Using those hashes, other features are provided, such as finding duplicate files.
+Files are identified by content, using file hashes.
+By means of those hashes, other features are provided, such as finding duplicate files.

 File renaming, moving, and linking in the source can be quickly replicated in the target.